Facial Gestures

 • Lip Movements: Various lip positions and movements

-Eyebrow Gestures
+Eyebrow and Facial Gestures

 Subtle but effective control options: